 As you've seen in the video above, the Belgian capital of Brussels and its many municipalities make up the Brussels Capital-Region.
 As is often the case with capitals, this is Belgium's most diverse and cosmopolitan region.
 Not one neighborhood or municipality is like the other and if you truly want to get to know Brussels, you need to venture beyond the famous Grand Place and quirky Manneken Pis.

-Brussels is its art, architecture, chocolate, and history but it's just as much its many local markets, bars with live music and people meeting up in parks for a picnic when the sun comes out.
+Brussels is its high art, medieval architecture, chocolate, and history, but it's just as much its many local markets, bars with live music and people meeting up in parks for a picnic when the sun comes out.
+Of course, at the end of the year there are the Christmas markets.

 The province of Antwerp is named after the provincial capital city Antwerp which is internationally renowned as a fashion and art center.
 I've lived here for a year at the end of my studies and still happily go back.
 It's one of those places where you can always discover something new and Antwerp is definitely one of my favorite cities in Belgium.